Weird Sports Trivia

 So who is the greatest three-point shooter in college basketball history?

-Fletcher Magee of Wofford has a chance to end his career as the NCAA's all-time
+Fletcher Magee of Wofford is the NCAA's all-time

-leading three-point maker.
-Travis Bader of Oakland is the current record holder
+leading three-point maker with 509.
+Travis Bader of Oakland is second

-with 504 made 3-pointers.
+with 504.
 The single-season record holder is slightly less

 obscure: Stephen Curry of Davidson.